yellows8/3ds_homemenuhax/README.md

 # Summary
 When Home Menu is starting up, it can load theme-data from the home-menu theme SD extdata.
 The flaw can be triggered from here.
+The ROP starts running at roughly the same time the LCD backlight gets turned on.

 Although this triggers during Home Menu boot, this can't cause any true bricks: just remove the *SD card if any booting issues ever occur(or delete/rename the theme-cache extdata directory).
+Note that this also applies when the ROP causes a crash, like when the ROP is for a different version of Home Menu(this can also happen if you boot into a nandimage which has a different Home Menu version, but still uses the exact same SD data).

 Since this is a theme exploit, a normal theme can't be used unless you build with the THEMEDATA_PATH option below(the ROP runs a good while after the theme is loaded).
 Due to how this hax works, the theme is really only usable for BGM(as described below).